 The issue of women’s domestic labor being a valuable economic contribution is also a difficult one for people to wrap their heads around, given our contemporary understanding that work is a thing you do for wages.
 I often fall back on the line: “If you’d have to pay someone else to do it for you, it’s work.”
 It’s why it’s so hard for students to see the economic drawbacks in the shift to wage labor for women, particularly for black women in domestic service, whose skills in the domestic arts were simultaneously impugned and sought out.
 I always have to prompt students to think about what those wages have to pay for – childcare, in particular – and what is left to do when one gets home.
 Eight hours for work, eight hours for rest, eight hours for that other work that society frames as duty rather than labor!

 Because women have continued to do most of the housework even as they’ve increasingly shouldered the burden of bringing home the bacon, these policies read as “women’s issues” rather than “economic issues.”
 These policies could only be read that way because we have yet to reckon with women’s labor, paid and unpaid.
-That they came from a candidate who was vilified for taking pride in her paid labor and scorned for rejecting the kind of domesticity demanded of her as First Lady seems sadly appropriate.5)Over the summer, in a column written in support of her, Nick Kristof still singled her out for wanting to make money, a characteristic he saw as “unseemly.”
-No, I can’t give you the citation because I’ve used up all my NYT articles for the month!
+That they came from a candidate who was vilified for taking pride in her paid labor and scorned for rejecting the kind of domesticity demanded of her as First Lady seems sadly appropriate.Over the summer, in a column written in support of her, Nick Kristof still singled her out for wanting to make money, a characteristic he saw as “unseemly.”
+No, I can’t give you the … Continue reading

 For all Clinton reminded us that women’s rights were human rights, it seems clear that we’ve yet to recognize that women’s rights are labor rights too.
 If we as a culture saw women’s work as economically valuable, equal to the labor done by the men on WPA posters, when a woman talked about affordable childcare policies, she could be seen and understood as a worker advocating for workers, not just a woman talking about “niche” issues.
 I don’t think it was Clinton’s money or her lack of work experience in heavy manufacturing that prevented her economic policies from “exciting the base.”
-I think it was that she didn’t “look like a worker,” and that she dared to promote policies that dignified women’s paid and unpaid labor.6)What about Elizabeth Warren, I hear you saying.
+I think it was that she didn’t “look like a worker,” and that she dared to promote policies that dignified women’s paid and unpaid labor.What about Elizabeth Warren, I hear you saying.
 First, I think if she ran for president on these policies, she’d face a similar backlash.
-She hasn’t made a name fighting for affordable childcare, though; she rails against banks, the enemy of the working man.
-I think that makes a big difference.
-Mary Lease was given a platform to criticize banks and railroads, after all, and she couldn’t even vote.
+She hasn’t made a name fighting for affordable … Continue reading

 So many election post-mortems have told us that “working people” just saw Donald Trump as more authentic and in touch with the values of workers, and that the people who rejected Hillary would have voted for Joe Biden or Bernie Sanders or some other mythical candidate who always looks pretty much the same, funnily enough.
 If we’re going to buy that argument, let’s at least be honest with ourselves about what we’re saying.